akihikodaki/dts/test_plans/userspace_ethtool_test_plan.rst

 Enable port 0 Rx pause frame and then create two packets flows on IXIA port.
 One flow is 100000 normally packet and the second flow is pause frame.
 Check that dut's port 0 Rx speed dropped status.
-For example, niantic will drop from 14.8Mpps to 7.49Mpps::
+For example, 82599 will drop from 14.8Mpps to 7.49Mpps::

     EthApp> pause 0 rx